tpfau/2022-09-20-workshop/content/join/_index.md

 ### FAQ: how should I register?

-- **I am alone and want to work with others, how should I register?**
+- **I am registering alone (not as part of a team) and want to work with others, how should I register?**
   - Use Individual registration form and choose to participate in online exercise group (Code Refinery Zoom).
 If we are full you get the livestream anyway.
   - Register as type ``Learner`` or ``Exercise leader``
 - **I am making my own team, how should I register?**
-  - The team contact person uses the Group registration to register on *behalf of the whole group.*
+  - The team contact person uses the Team registration to register on *behalf of the whole team.*
-    - The team contact person can also join our CodeRefinery chat to interact with us.
+    The team contact person can also join our CodeRefinery chat to interact with us.
-  - Choose from the following in the registration form:
-  - **Want to have an in-person team meet**
-    The team can follow the stream from their meeting space and work together on the exercises.
-We recommend to have some experienced people to act as expert helpers.
-  - **Want to have an online team meet**
-    The team can follow the stream, and organise their own Zoom room to work on the exercises.
-We recommend to have some experienced people to act as expert helpers.
-  - **Want more personal support / don't have any expert helpers available** We can create a breakout room for your team in the Code Refinery `Zoom` This option may be good for less confident teams.
-    *The team can gather live or online and attend the Code Refinery zoom in one computer or individually.*
 - **Our team will work together in a physical room, is there any point to joining the Code Refinery Zoom?**
   - The Code Refinery Zoom has some Expert helpers who will drop by the Zoom breakout rooms and ask if things are going OK.
     If your team has on-site expert helpers you are good to go by yourselves.
-    (Note that Zoom is still useful in the physical room for screensharing with each other).
+    (Note that Zoom can still be useful in the physical room for screensharing with each other).
 - **I want to make my team on my own, do I need to register?
 Does everyone on the team need to register?**
-  - Technically you don't have to, if you carefully check the website for news.
   - We prefer that you (team contact person) register the team using group registration so that we can report our impact better.
 Also, then you get emails direct from us and the HackMD links to ask questions.
+In other words only one person registers the team.
+Team members do not need to register individually.
 - **I'm an organization or group, I want to sponsor my community's teams!**
   - Great!
 In general what you can do is to gather people together to follow the workshop.
     [Read more about local breakout rooms](https://coderefinery.github.io/manuals/local-breakout-rooms/)